sfdxb7/gitmcp-copier/README.md

 Absolutely!
 GitMCP works with any public GitHub repository without requiring any modifications.
 It prioritizes the `llms.txt` file and falls back to `README.md` if the former is unavailable.
 Future updates aim to support additional documentation methods and even generate content dynamically.

-### Is there any cost associated with using GitMCP?
+### Does GitMCP cost money?

-No, GitMCP is provided as a free service to the community, with no associated costs.
+No, GitMCP is a free service to the community with no associated costs.

+## Privacy

+GitMCP doesn't store any personally identifiable information or queries.

 ## Contributing